IBM-Bluemix-Docs/containers/cs_integrations.md

 3. Open your preferred editor.

 4. Create a YAML file to configure a pod that can access the service details through a secret volume.
+If you bound more than one service, verify that each secret is associated with the correct service.

     ```
     apiVersion: extensions/v1beta1